mh182/comprehensive-rust/src/index.md

 # Welcome to Comprehensive Rust 🦀

-This is a free Rust course developed by the Android team at Google.
-The course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.
+This Rust course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.

 The goal of the course is to teach you Rust.
 We assume you don't know anything about Rust and hope to: